opendatasoft/ods-documentation/source/creating_content_with_studio/configuring_blocks/add-chart.rst

 These layouts help you control how the chart appears on the page to make it easier to understand.

 1. Select a layout.
-2. Enter the chart title, X-axis label, and Y-axis label in the corresponding fields.
+2. Enter the required details in the corresponding fields (chart title, chart subtitle, X-axis label, and Y-axis label).
+Those details are mandatory because they help the future visitors to read and understand your charts better.
+They are also used by screenreader softwares for accessibility purposes.
 3. Click **Finish**.

 You can see an overview of the block configuration parameters in the side pane.

 <PLACEHOLDER_SCREENSHOT_CHART_PARAMS_OVERVIEW>

-4. Check the block configuration and click **Validate**.
+4. Check the block configuration and click **Save**.

 Your chart appears in the preview pane.